projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 ### How to

 There are many ways to install and manage Kubernetes in AWS.
 Using kubeadm is a good default choice for most people, as it gives you access to all of {{site.prodname}}’s [flexible and powerful networking features]({{site.baseurl}}/networking).
-However, there are other options below that may work better for your environment.
+However, there are other options that may work better for your environment.

 - [kubeadm for Calico networking and network policy](#kuberadm-for-calico-networking-and-network-policy)
 - [Other tools and options](#other-tools-and-options)

 #### kubeadm for Calico networking and network policy

-##### Create Cloud Resources
+##### Create cloud resources

 You will need at least one VM to serve as a control plane node and one or more worker nodes.
 (It is possible to have control plane nodes also act as workers.
 This is not recommended in most cases and not covered by this guide.)
-See [requirements]() for specific OS requirements for these VMs.
+See [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) for specific OS requirements for these VMs.

 The following worked example creates a single control node and three workers on a dedicated virtual private network (VPC).
 Adjust the example as needed for your requirements.
-Consider a dedicated infrastructure management tool like [Terraform]() for managing cloud resources.
+Consider a dedicated infrastructure management tool like [Terraform](https://docs.google.com/document/d/1-Vm8tdxc9GJ4JVXwVrHqQv96jU1eeadQeZyCDdU2bV4/edit#heading=h.876rtqebbyno)for managing cloud resources.
 (This example is adapted from [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md).)

 **Create the VPC**